Indiana Name & Gender Marker Change FAQ

 Who can change their name?

 Most Indiana residents can change their name.
-The only people not allowed a legal name change are people currently incarcerated in jail or prison and sex or violent offenders who are required to register.
-The law also says you must be a United States Citizen to change your name but, if you are an immigrant who wants to change your name, please contact us at email@example.com or 317-829-3180.
+The only people not allowed a legal name change are people incarcerated in jail or prison and certain registered sex or violent offenders.

 I’m under 17 years old, can I change my name?

 YES!
-If you are under 17, your parent or guardian must make the request for the name and gender change for you.
+If you are under 17, your parent or guardian must ask for the name and gender change for you.

 What if one of my parents is not supportive of my name change?